mauricio-coronado/machine-learning-projects/README.md

 # machine-learning-projects
- Machine learning projects for regression, binary classification and multiclass classification problems.
+ Machine learning projects for regression, binary classification and multiclass classification problems using Kaggle datasets.